“I chose a career in care because…”

 Top Tips

-- Hobbies and Interests – these are not a requirement on a CV unless they are relevant to the job you are applying for.
-Only add them if they will back up your skills and help you to stand out.
+- Hobbies and Interests: These are not a requirement on a CV unless they are relevant to the job you are applying for.
+Only add hobbies and interests if they are relevant and help you to stand out from other jobseekers

-- Keep it short and concise – Your CV should not exceed 2 pages and if you have no work or volunteer experience yet, shouldn’t be more than 1 page.
+- Keep it short and concise: Your CV should not exceed 2 pages and if you have a short work or volunteer history, should not be more than 1 page

-- Limit personal details – Do not put details that could put you at risk of fraud.
+- Limit personal details: Do not put details that could put you at risk of fraud.
 All you need is your name, town you are based, telephone number and email address.
-Do not include your national insurance number or full address
+Do not include your national insurance number, date of birth or full address!

-- Proofread your CV – before using your CV to apply for a job, make sure you have checked for spelling and grammar errors thoroughly.
+- Proofread your CV: Before using your CV to apply for a job, make sure you have checked for spelling and grammar errors thoroughly.
+You could ask someone else to proofread for you to make sure no errors are missed

-- Write in 1st person – Don’t write in third person, it looks like someone else has written your CV for you.
+- Write in 1st person: Do not write in third person, it looks like someone else has written your CV for you.
+Use pronouns including I, me, and me

-- Title each section – as in the example above, clearly separate each section and use titles.
-If there have been a lot of applicants for one job an employer will be reading quickly for key experience and skills, so make it easier for them.
+- Title each section: As in the example above, clearly separate each section and use titles.
+If there have been a lot of applicants for one job an employer may be skim reading initially for key experience and skills, so make it easier for them to pinpoint them in your CV

-- Adapt your CV – If you are applying for different types of jobs then adapt what is included on your CV.
-For example, the skills required for an Activities Coordinator are different to those of a Care Assistant, so your CV profile would have a different focus.
+- Adapt your CV: If you are applying for different types of jobs then adapt what is included on your CV.
+For example, some skills required for a Chef are different to those of a Care Assistant, so your CV profile would have a different focus

 Your CV